Saskatoon: Rail

 The Canadian Pacific Railway and the Canadian National Railway have connections to Saskatoon.
 Both railways operate intermodal facilities and trans-load centres; while Canadian National Railway also operates an automotive transfer facility.
 Saskatoon is a stop on The Canadian passenger transcontinental rail route operated by Via Rail.
 The Saskatoon railway station is in the city's west end; it opened in the late 1960s as a replacement for Saskatoon's original main station which was on 1st Avenue downtown—the relocation of the station sparked a major redevelopment of the downtown that included the construction of the Midtown Plaza, TCU Place (originally named the Centennial Auditorium) and other developments.
 The many provincial transportation connections and geographic location of Saskatoon give it one of its nicknames The Hub City.
 The Saskatchewan Railway Museum is just outside the city.
-Recent debates about moving all the railways out of the city are raising questions about a future LRT system, but the city's Mayor says the population is too small.
+In the early 2000s, talk about moving all the railways out of the city raised questions about a future LRT system, but the city's then-Mayor said the population is too small.
+The Canadian Pacific rails in particular run close to the city centre, with at-grade crossings with the main throughfares at 3rd Avenue/Warman Road, Idylwyld Drive, 22nd Street, Avenue H, 20th Street, and Avenue P. As of the city's 2021 Transportation Study, there seems to be no progress on improvements to the railway network around Saskatoon.

 Air

-Saskatoon/John G. Diefenbaker International Airport, located in the city's northwest, provides scheduled and charter airline service for the city, and is a significant hub for mining and remote locations in Northern Saskatchewan.
-Non-stop scheduled destinations include Calgary, Edmonton, Las Vegas, Minneapolis, Ottawa, Prince Albert, Regina, Toronto, Vancouver, and Winnipeg.
-Seasonal and Charter service is provided to Mexico, Cuba, Dominican Republic, Phoenix and Churchill, MB.
-Air Canada, Westjet and Purolator Courier all have cargo facilities at the airport.
+Saskatoon John G. Diefenbaker International Airport (IATA: YXE), located in the city's northwest, provides scheduled and charter airline service for the city, and is a significant hub for mining and remote locations in Northern Saskatchewan.
+Non-stop scheduled destinations include Calgary, Edmonton, Las Vegas, Minneapolis, Prince Albert, Regina, Toronto, Vancouver, and Winnipeg.
+Seasonal and Charter service is provided to Mexico, Cuba, Dominican Republic, Phoenix, Arizona and Churchill, Manitoba.
+There are also flights connecting Saskatoon to smaller towns within Saskatchewan, such as Stony Rapids and Wollaston Lake.

+Air Canada, WestJet and Purolator Courier all have cargo facilities at the airport.
+Passenger flights are operated between Saskatoon and other cities by Air Canada, WestJet, Porter Airlines, and Rise Air.

 Saskatoon/Corman Air Park is a general aviation airport 15 km southeast of Saskatoon.

 Bus

 Transit operations in Saskatoon are provided by Saskatoon Transit.
 The route system was revamped in 2018, creating high-frequency corridors on 22nd Street, 8th Street, and College Drive.
 An up-to-date schedule is posted at Saskatoon Transit Route & Schedule Adjustments.
 Saskatoon was serviced by STC for bus service connecting across the province until May 2017, and Greyhound Canada for inter-provincial bus service between Manitoba and Alberta until Greyhound discontinued service on October 31, 2018.

+In July 2025, FlixBus began operating daily rides between Saskatoon and other prairie hubs, including Regina, Calgary, and Edmonton.